brycechen1849/RL2BookSolutions/readme.md

     Unsatisfied with the simulation speed, I wrote a new version exercise_2_5_SIMR.py for this exercise prob.
     SIMR stands for **Single Iteration Multi Runs** (You know it's from SIMD in chips).
-    Instead of, in the original code, going all the way through a complete run one after another, this version simultaneously operates multi-runs at each iteration, as if those runs are in parallel.
+    Instead of going all the way through a complete run one after another, this version simultaneously operates multi-runs at each iteration, as if those runs are in parallel.
     This allowed us to utilize the power of the optimized vector computation tools in numpy, and it actually gets around **8x faster** than the first implementation.